Currently... I have returned to painting and have no plans for any new illustrations in the old style.

 With a chosen subject,

-I create an editable palette of minimal and bright colours.
-With my adjusted photos on a base layer, I build up the illustration over a few layers, drawing point by point with the mouse.. |
+I created an editable palette of minimal and bright colours.
+With my adjusted photos on a base layer, I built up the illustration over a few layers, drawing point by point with the mouse.. |